 By Todd Bishop

 Combining touristic sightseeing with fitness has become something of a modern craze.
 Swapping long days lounging by the pool for a spot of exercise and adventure is now very popular, and it’s even more accessible thanks to the advent of electric bikes.
 With an electrically-assisted bike, cycle routes that were once reserved for the fittest and most experienced cyclists are now viable options for families.
 As Timmy Mallett said in the most recent episode of The Cycling Europe Podcast, eBikes “transform your cycling” and are “without a doubt, a game-changer”.
-If you’re already a fan of this type of holiday, or if you’d like a piece of the action yourself, we’ve compiled some of our favourite European eBiking routes to help you decide on your next destination.
+If you’re already a fan of this type of holiday, or if you’d like a piece of the action yourself, we’ve compiled some of our favourite European eBiking routes to help you decide on your next destination, especially if you are the proud owner of one of the best e-Bikes on the market.

 Amboise to Montlouis, France (15km)